GPlates/GPlates/doc-python-api/pygplates_getting_started.rst

   Fatal Python error: PyThreadState_Get: no current thread

-...but means the same thing (a Python version mismatch between *pygplates* and the Python interpreter).
+...but means the same thing (a Python version mismatch between pyGPlates and the Python interpreter).

 It is also important to use matching architectures (32-bit versus 64-bit).

-For example, on Windows if you attempt to import the pre-built *pygplates* library (compiled for **32-bit** Python 2.7.x) into a **64-bit** Python 2.7.x interpreter then you will get the following
+For example, on Windows if you attempt to import the pre-built pyGPlates library (compiled for **32-bit** Python 2.7.x) into a **64-bit** Python 2.7.x interpreter then you will get the following
 error:
 ::